jlp277/selTest/README.md

 selTest
 =======

 Basic selenium test suite for testing against a fixture server.
+Workday Summer '14
 ---------------------------------------------------------------

 TestAll - organizes the test classes to be run in parallel as a suite.